Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Surface: PA6 needle-punched polyamide fiber, 1,450 g/m² pile density, vertically interlocked.
 Resists lateral shearing without delaminating.
 No glues in manufacturing.

 Platform: Automotive-grade ABS plastic.
-Shock-resistant, dimensionally stable, won’t crack or age.
+Shock-resistant, dimensionally stable, and resistant to brittleness.

 Bonding: Superglue applied to all edges and corners.
 Manual application, manual quality check.
-The surface stays attached even under heavy lateral stress.
+Resists peeling at the edges where lateral stress concentrates.

 Fastener: Zinc-iron plated tubular rivet.
-3× shallower penetration, 3× more grip than a nail.
+Shallow penetration and broader grip than a standard nail.
 Wide head molded into ABS.
-Anti-rotation mortise prevents spinning.
+Anti-rotation notch molded into the rivet prevents spinning.
 Available in round, square, and rectangular.

 Typical Felt Pads